IBM/optimize-procurement-and-inventory-with-ai/README.md

 of building a decision optimization model using UI-based modeling assistant.

 ## Create a web-application for the procurement manager to use
-To make his machine learning model easy to use, Joe deploys his decision optimization model created from the previous step, and accesses it via API.
-He builds a
+To make his machine learning model easy to use, Joe deploys his decision optimization model created from the previous step to production, and accesses it via API.
+The input to the model is the demand generated from the SPSS model he has deployed, and this model will be run periodically to get the latest predicted demand.
+He builds a web-application that calls the deployed model via API in order to allows the store manager to optimize inventory and reduce cost based the demand prediction.

-web-application that calls the deployed model via API in order to give the store manager the optimal combination of plants and the number of items to order from each plant.
-The application displays the results using bar charts.
-Use the [Create a web-application to optimize plant selection based on cost and capacity](web-app/README.md) to see how to build a web-application that accesses a deployed decision optimization model via API and displays the results as a bar chart for the manager to use.
+The application displays the results of Decision Optimization - the optimal combination of plants and the number of items to order from each plant.
+Use the [Create a web-application to optimize plant selection based on cost and capacity](web-app/README.md) to see how to build a web-application that accesses a deployed decision optimization model via API and displays the results for the manager to use.

 ## Conclusion
 In this case study, we've seen how a development team can help their procurement manager